-The Fort Edwards Foundation was formed
+The Fort Edwards Foundation

-Fort Edwards on the Cacapon River at Capon Bridge, West Virginia, was available for purchase.
+The Fort Edwards Foundation was formed in November, 1995 when it became apparent that the site of the colonial Fort Edwards on the Cacapon River at Capon Bridge, West Virginia, was available for purchase.
 Recognizing the necessity to protect this important early Hampshire County site, a number of county residents decided to form a non-profit, tax-exempt foundation to secure title to the property with the hope of eventually recreating the colonial fort and settler's home.
 After several years of work the Foundation secured title to twenty-three acres around the original fort site.

 Membership

-organization with a current membership fee of $20.00 ($30 for a family including children).
+The Foundation is a membership organization with Fort Edwards bastion model a current membership fee of $20.00 ($30 for a family including children).
 Approximately ten percent of our members are "lifetime members" at a cost of $500.00.
 Most of our members are local citizens, but we do have members in fifteen states and the District of Columbia.
 The Foundation is governed by a Board of Directors consisting of no more than fifteen members who serve without compensation.
 The day-to-day operations of The Foundation are handled by an Executive Committee.
 Board Meetings are held on the second Monday of the month at the Visitor Center in Capon Bridge.
 Everyone is welcome to attend.

 A Unique Site

 The Foundation believes that preservation of the site of Fort Edwards is very important.
 As one of the earliest home sites of Hampshire County (West Virginia's oldest county) and as one of the few known Virginia frontier fort sites of the French and Indian War, it is a reminder of the valiant men and women of this nation who struggled to forge a community out of the wilderness.
 This site is unique.
-We know of no other site of Col. Washington's frontier forts that is currently
+We know of no other site of Col. Washington's frontier forts that is currently in the hands of a foundation dedicated to preserving, investigating and interpreting it as we are.

 Our Events